justinmerrell/mcp-mem0/README.md

 }
 ```

-#### User ID Parameter (Optional)
+#### User ID and Agent ID Parameters (Optional)

-You can optionally specify a user ID as a parameter to each tool to isolate memories for different users.
-All tools accept an optional `user_id` parameter:
+You can optionally specify a user ID and/or agent ID as parameters to each tool to isolate and filter memories:

 - `save_memory(text, user_id="alice")` - Save memory for user "alice"
-- `get_all_memories(user_id="alice")` - Get all memories for user "alice"
+- `get_all_memories(user_id="alice", agent_id="coding_agent_001")` - Get all memories for user "alice" from agent "coding_agent_001"
-- `search_memories(query, user_id="alice")` - Search memories for user "alice"
+- `search_memories(query, user_id="alice", agent_id="coding_agent_001")` - Search memories for user "alice" from agent "coding_agent_001"

 If no `user_id` parameter is provided, the server will use a default user ID of "user".
+If no `agent_id` is provided, all memories (regardless of agent) will be included.
 This allows you to:

 - Separate memories between different users or sessions
+- Filter memories by specific AI agents
 - Maintain privacy and isolation of memory data
 - Support multi-tenant scenarios

+#### Procedural Memory Support

+The server supports procedural memory for AI coding systems and agents.
+Procedural memory stores structured summaries of AI agent actions, interactions, and outcomes:

+- `save_procedural_memory(text, agent_id="coding_agent_001", user_id="alice")` - Save procedural memory for a specific agent
+- `search_procedural_memories(query, agent_id="coding_agent_001", user_id="alice")` - Search procedural memories for a specific agent
+- `get_all_memories(user_id="alice", agent_id="coding_agent_001")` - Get all memories (including procedural) for a specific agent

+**Procedural Memory Use Cases:**

+- Track coding workflows and debugging processes
+- Store successful problem-solving approaches
+- Maintain context across development sessions
+- Create reusable procedure libraries for AI agents

 > **Note for Windsurf users**: Use `serverUrl` instead of `url` in your configuration:
 >